pete001/eos-mainnet/README.md

 ### Replay

 Warning!
 This will auto remove your `blocks` and `state` directories.
+It will take a long time to download and uncompress the blocks backup, consider using `-v` verbose modes to follow progress.

 ```
 ansible-playbook management.yml -e "job=replay"